YotaYota/java-cert-summary/OCA-8-summary.md

 Numeric *overflow* is when the number is too large to be stored in the data type.
 There is also an *underflow* when the number is too low to fit in the data type.

 Compound assignment operators will *automatically* cast the resulting value into the type of the left-hand side, e.g.

-Compound assignment operators will *automatically* cast the resulting value into the type of the left-hand side, e.g.